-Tables 4.7 and 4.8 indicate the long-run clinical outcomes for dysmenorrhea and nonmenstrual pelvic pain, respectively.
-This analysis investigated the outcomes for different surgery types (laparoscopy, hysterectomy), cardiovascular disease cases, and fractures.
-In both cohorts, elagolix resulted in fewer surgeries relative to no active treatment (placebo).
-However, long-term risks of cardiovascular disease and fractures were not materially different between elagolix and placebo.
+Tables 4.7 indicates the long-run clinical outcomes for response to treatment.
+This analysis only reported the outcomes for different surgery types (laparoscopy, hysterectomy), cardiovascular disease cases, and fractures.
+In both cohorts, elagolix resulted in fewer surgeries relative to no active treatment.
+Long-term risks of cardiovascular disease and fractures were not materially different between elagolix and no active treatment.

 Table 4.7.
-Long-Run Clinical Outcomes Dysmenorrhea (18-year time horizon)
+Long-Run Clinical Outcomes (18-year time horizon)